actility/thingpark-integrations/3_NS-NIT-tpLS/NIT/helium/NIT_nodejs_example/README.md

 # Easy installation without building the app
+0. Please make sure that beyond docker engine you have [docker-compose](https://docs.docker.com/compose/install/) available on your platform.
-1. Create a directory and download the `docker-compose.yml` file to that directory
+1. Create the `tpxle-nit` directory and download the `docker-compose-prod.yml` file to that directory
     ```
     mkdir tpxle-nit